mozzarellaV8/agora-marketplace/MarketSizes.md

-# Reliably Unstable
+# Reliably Unstable: Agora Market Growth

 The initial questions had been asked:

 - **How large is this market?** and if left unchecked,
 - **How large could it be?**

-Using Poisson regression on monthly product listing count data, a simple answer was obtained.
+Monthly counts of product listings were taken as a measure of market size, and using Poisson Regression a simple answer was obtained.

 In working to validate the model, it was observed that listing counts clustered into "tiers" over time.
 Was this the result of Agora Market developing a growing user base, as a startup might in it's early years?

 Given domain information, it could be hypothesized that count data were affected by activity in other markets of similar scale - namely, other markets shutting down.